 Percutaneous nephrolithotomy (PNL)

-PNL is treats large stones in the kidney.
+PNL treats large stones in the kidney.
 Your doctor makes a small incision in your lower back and passes a nephroscope through a tube to make your kidney stones visible.
 Your doctor breaks the stones into smaller pieces and removes them.
-A temporary drain may left in the incision site.
+A temporary drain may be left in the incision site.

 Extracorporeal Shock Wave Lithotripsy (ESWL)

 Extracorporeal shock wave lithotripsy (ESWL) uses a device called a lithotripter that your doctor applies to the skin.
 The lithotripter sends shock waves into your body to break up the larger stones for easier passage during urination.